-- A narcissist may utilize the defense mechanisms of idealization and devaluation in tandem to gain emotional control of a partner.
+- A narcissist may utilize the defense mechanisms of idealization and devaluation to gain emotional control.

-- Idealization occurs when a narcissist love-bombs a person or agrees with everything they think and feel at the beginning of the relationship.
+- Idealization occurs when a narcissist love-bombs a partner at the start of the relationship.

 - Devaluation occurs when the narcissist suddenly "drops" the person without an explanation or care.